Retinal Diseases and Treatment

 Avastin®, an injectable drug that has been approved by the U.S. Food and Drug Administration for the treatment of certain cancers, is being used increasingly as an off-label therapy for wet AMD with a fair amount of success.
 To learn more about the use of this drug for treating advanced age-related macular degeneration, contact EyeCare 20/20.

 Dr. Silverman and the team at EyeCare20/20 strive to combine a personal touch with some of the most advanced eye-care technologies and treatments available today.
-Conveniently located in West Orange and East Hanover, NJ, for over 25 years we’ve helped hundreds of people improve their eyesight.
+Conveniently located in East Hanover, NJ, for over 25 years we’ve helped hundreds of people improve their eyesight.

 Visit our Patient Testimonials for real reviews from our satisfied patients.